ks905383/xagg/README.md

    gdf = gpd.open_dataset('file.shp')
 ```

-`xagg` will then figure out the geographic grid (lat/lon) in `ds`, create polygons for each pixel, and then generate intersects between every polygon in the shapefile and every pixel.
-For each polygon in the shapefile, the relative area of each covering pixel is calculated - so, for example, if a polygon (say, a US county) is the size and shape of a grid pixel, but is split halfway between two pixels, the weight for each pixel will be 0.5, and the value of the gridded variables on that polygon will just be the average of both.
+`xagg` will then figure out the geographic grid (lat/lon) in `ds`, create polygons for each pixel, and then generate intersects between every polygon in the `GeoDataFrame` and every pixel.
+For each polygon in the `GeoDataFrame`, the relative area of each covering pixel is calculated - so, for example, if a polygon (say, a US county) is the size and shape of a grid pixel, but is split halfway between two pixels, the weight for each pixel will be 0.5, and the value of the gridded variables on that polygon will just be the average of both.

 Here is a sample code run, using the loaded files from above: